 Guests rave about the friendly feel and there’s even a roof terrace for socialising.
 Deluxe family rooms are available for those travelling with kids.

-This colorful and welcoming flat in Seoul sleeps four guests, and includes a kitchen and laundry facilities.
-It’s in a central location and provides easy access to both Insadong and Myeongdong.
-The apartment is also a short walk from the subway, so you can easily get to the best places to see in Seoul.
+Tucked away in a quiet alley in the oldest village, this Airbnb is located in a prime spot.
+It provides easy access to Gyeongbokgung, Changdeokgung Palace, and Insadong.
+The apartment is also a short walk from the Anguk Station, so you can easily get to the best places to see in Seoul.

 Stash your cash safely with this money belt.
 It will keep your valuables safely concealed, no matter where you go.